nspenner/blog/_drafts/prefers-reduced-data.md

 I'm hopeful that we'll see this feature implemented sooner rather than later.
 The `<picture>` and `<link>` elements both support media queries already, which means we could already account for images, fonts, and libraries without much work.
 Let's look at a potential method to prevent an image from loading if a user indicated they preferred reduced data.

 `min-width` and `max-width` are common media queries to pair with the `<picture>` element because they allow us to load different images based on the form factor of the user's device.
 So we could a smaller image for mobile users and a larger image for desktop users.
+In the pen below, the image swaps to a different one once the width of the window shrinks below 400px.

 <p class="codepen" data-height="456" data-theme-id="dark" data-default-tab="html,result" data-user="nathanspenner" data-slug-hash="zYrBNYM" style="height: 456px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="Picture element example">
   <span>See the Pen <a href="https://codepen.io/nathanspenner/pen/zYrBNYM">